Amjad-Khalaf/Inverted-kmers/README.md

 ```
 ./kmer_count.sh chromosome1.fasta
-./inversion-id.py sampled_sequence1_unique_kmer chromosome2.fasta structural_variation.out chromosome_name
+./inversion-id.py sampled_sequence1_unique_kmer chromosome2.fasta chromosome_name
 ```

 <br />

-In order to speed up the running process, running `./speedrun.sh` is advised.
-The `speedrun.sh` will split the 100k kmers into chunks of 5kmers, and run `inversion-id.py` on each of them in parallel.
+In order to speed up the running process, running `./speedrun.sh` was impelemented with the option of multi-threading.
+The `speedrun.sh` will split the 100k kmers into smaller chunks (based on how many threads are chosen), and run `inversion-id.py` on each of them in parallel.
 This is slightly messy, and will require a cleanup script to be run afterwards.
-In order to run the `speedrun.sh` script, you need to write your cluster job submission command inside it.
+You may modify memory allocation or add a cluster job submission command inside `./speedrun.sh`.

 ```
 ./kmer_count.sh chromosome1.fasta
-./speedrun.sh chromosome2.fasta chromosome_name
+./speedrun.sh chromosome2.fasta chromosome_name thread_number
 ./cleanup.sh
 ```